 Fontainhas, Goa's famous Latin Quarter in capital city Panjim, is abundant with old Portuguese mansions that once belonged to rulers and administrators.
 This district was declared a UNESCO Heritage Zone in 1984.
 It's worth exploring, and you can even stay in a heritage property there.

-However, the most substantial and imposing Portuguese mansions can be found in rural areas of south Goa, such as Chandor (the Braganza House), Loutolim (Casa Araujo Alvares) and Quepem (Palacio do Deao).
-These... mansions are open to the public and contain a treasure trove of historical memorabilia.
+However, the most substantial and imposing Portuguese mansions can be found in rural areas of South Goa, such as Chandor (the Braganza House), Loutolim (Casa Araujo Alvares and the Figuerido House), and Quepem (Palacio do Deao).
+These mansions are open to the public and contain a treasure trove of historical memorabilia.

-This full day Grand Old Houses of Goa Private Tour offered by Goa Magic covers two of the properties, lunch, and a stop at the bustling Margao fish market.
+If you don't have your own transport, taking a tour is a convenient way of visiting the mansions.
+This full-day Grand Old Houses of Goa Private Tour offered by Goa Magic covers two of the properties, lunch, and a stop at the bustling Margao fish market.